Kane Ferdinand: Woking

 On 23 December 2016, Ferdinand signed for National League club Woking.
 Three days later, Ferdinand made his Woking debut in a 4–0 away defeat against Aldershot Town, featuring for the entire 90 minutes.
 Ferdinand signed a new one-year contract after impressing new Woking manager Anthony Limbrick, contracting him to the club until May 2018.
 On 28 August 2017, Ferdinand scored his first goal for Woking during their 4–1 victory over Torquay United.
 On 21 October 2017, Ferdinand was sent off during Woking's league tie against Bromley after a challenge on Jordan Higgs.

 On 25 July 2018, despite Woking's relegation to the National League South, he agreed a new one-year deal following a successful trial period under new manager, Alan Dowson.
 In the month of August 2018, Ferdinand became a key figure in Dowson's side, starting all seven games and netting two crucial goals in their wins over Truro City and Eastbourne Borough.
 Despite an impressive start to the campaign, Ferdinand was in turn, ruled out until late April 2019, after sustaining a serious knee injury back in October 2018.
 On 12 May 2019, Ferdinand was part of the side that triumphed over Welling United in the National League South play-off final to secure promotion back to the National League at the first time of asking.

 On 15 June 2021, it was announced that Ferdinand would leave the club at the end of his contract, collating a total of 162 appearances, scoring 16 goals in all competitions during his four years.

 Maidenhead United

 On 21 June 2021, Ferdinand joined Maidenhead United following his release from Woking.
 He won the manager's player of the year award in 2022-23 season.
+Ferdinand left the club at the end of the 2025-26 season, after thirteen goals in 156 appearances.